SEIfeoluwa/u4_lesson_vue_APIs/README.md

 mounted: function(){},
 ```

-The `mounted` method will fire once the component get's mounted onto the `DOM` tree.
+The `mounted` method will fire once the component gets mounted onto the `DOM` tree.
 This is a perfect candidate to trigger a location request from our user!

 Inside of the `mounted` function, we'll add the following: